 Along the way back to our hotel after the rain had mildly stopped, it was very fascinating to see all of the houses on the water.
 It never gets old to see how other people in this world live.
 Their houses & lives were so simple.
 During our ride home, we stopped by a small little village and within 5 minutes we had small children rowing up to us at 50 miles an hour to sell us their handmade crafts.
 It was so hard to see their desperate faces and choose which child we gave the money too, if at all.
 Not to mention you always wonder where that money actually goes?
 Sometimes things like this really put your own life into perspective.

-A 5 hour bus ride from Flores brought us to Antigua, a delightful colonial town and UNESCO World Heritage Site and culture center of Guatemala.
+A 5-hour bus ride from Flores brought us to Antigua, a delightful colonial town and UNESCO World Heritage Site and culture centre of Guatemala.
 Antigua reminded us of San Cristobal in Mexico, just slightly larger and is also the home town of our tour leader.
-There were many local indigenous selling their colorful crafts and textiles along the cobble stone streets.
+There were many local indigenous selling their colourful crafts and textiles along the cobblestone streets.
 The area was rich in ornate churches, parks, plazas and cafes and the surrounding volcanoes made for a very awe-inspiring experience.

 Eating – Antigua had a lot of awesome restaurant options so below we wanted to give you our favourites from the time spent there.

 Rainbow Cafe is the place to go for its nightly live music, Pitaya Juice bar for healthy fresh salads, wraps, fresh juices.
 The Bagel Barn for delicious bagels (brings us right back to NYC living) or if you want to eat a good meal and then show off your salsa moves head to Las Palmas and before you ask, no, unfortunately, no one was able to see our salsa moves that night.
 Maybe next time!